nsaif86/ML-Based-Online-Traffic-Classification-for-SDNs/README.md

 More files and descriptions will be available as soon as possible.
 Please, if you find the code useful, cite our work.

 M. Nsaif, G. Kovásznai, M. Abboosh, A. Malik and R. d.
-Fréin, "ML-Based Online Traffic Classification for SDNs," 2022 IEEE 2nd Conference on Information Technology and Data Science (CITDS), Debrecen, Hungary, 2022, pp. 217-222, doi: 10.1109/CITDS54976.2022.9914138. keywords: {Support vector machines;Measurement;Power demand;Wireless networks;Telecommunication traffic;Machine learning;Artificial neural networks;Machine learning;classification;dataset;SDN},
+Fréin, "ML-Based Online Traffic Classification for SDNs," 2022 IEEE 2nd Conference on Information Technology and Data Science (CITDS), Debrecen, Hungary, 2022, pp. 217-222, doi: 10.1109/CITDS54976.2022.9914138.